esx-overextended/es_extended/README.md

 * Enhanced Context Menu Functionality: Adapted context-menu-related functions to utilize ox_lib's UI while ensuring backward compatibility.
 This update allows users to continue using the previous esx_context if desired, while benefiting from ox_lib's context UI look.

+* Added Some Modules and Functions: Included some modules such as safe event, onesync scope, and routing bucket for better management and consistency across all external resources that utilize ESX object.

 * Reduced Framework Dependency Resources: This aims to streamline resource allocation by minimizing the framework's dependency resources. **(WIP)**